 Due to Votiva’s initiation of nerve repair, some women experience benefits beyond relief from vaginal pain and can return to having orgasms and more satisfying intimacy.
 Votiva can also be used to increase sensation for the woman and her partner by tightening the vaginal opening which helps both partners.

-For a comprehensive path to addressing intimacy issues we recommend combining Votiva RF treatment with hormone balancing and PRP (the O shot using platelet rich plasma).
+*For a comprehensive path to addressing intimacy issues we will occasionally recommend combining Votiva treatment with hormone balancing (BioTE Bioidentical Hormone Pellets) and PRP (the O-Shot using platelet rich plasma).

 - Women experience urinary when there is weakening of the pelvic floor muscles that results in the loss of bladder control and the unintended release of urine.

-- Women experience more urinary incontinence due to the extra stresses on the pelvic floor including repetitive stress, gravity, pregnancy and childbirth and hormone changes like menopause.
+- Women experience more urinary incontinence due to the extra stresses on the pelvic floor including repetitive stress, gravity, pregnancy, childbirth and hormone changes like menopause.

-- Incontinence treatment options for women range from lifestyle changes that retrain the bladder (pelvic floor PT) to noninvasive options like Votiva or PRP (specifically the O shot) to surgical procedures that reinforce the pelvic wall.
+- Incontinence treatment options for women range from lifestyle changes that retrain the bladder (pelvic floor physical therapy) to non-invasive options like Votiva or PRP (specifically the O shot) to surgical procedures that reinforce the pelvic wall.

-If you have urinary incontinence you’re in good company since it affects millions of women in the U.S. with increasing numbers as women get older.
-During normal urination a woman’s bladder muscles contract while the sphincter muscles around the urethra relax, allowing to normal urination.
+If you have urinary incontinence you’re not alone.
+Urinary incontinence affects millions of women in increasing numbers as women get older.
+During normal urination a woman’s bladder muscles contract while the sphincter muscles around the urethra relax, allowing for normal urination.
 If a woman’s sphincter muscles aren’t strong enough to hold back the urine, she has incontinence.
+We have solutions.

 Women with medical conditions such as Alzheimer’s disease and others that interfere with physical movement, communication and thinking may experience a type of incontinence called functional incontinence that can effect both women and men. experience incontinence twice as frequently as men primarily due to pregnancy, childbirth and menopause.
 Pregnancy causes hormonal changes and as the uterus increases in weight, the organ may put pressure on the bladder and lead to stress incontinence.
 Childbirth, especially vaginal delivery, weakens the muscles required for urine control, such as the sphincter, and may contribute to incontinence symptoms.
 Menopause drastically decreases estrogen production, which normally keeps the urethra and bladder lining healthy and strong.